Graduate Programs F.A.Q.

 Are there additional requirements for International Students?
 Yes, an International English Language Testing System (IELTS) total score of 7.0, with no sub score less than 6.0, may be used to satisfy the English-language requirement.
 All IELTS test takers will be required to take the on-campus English Proficiency Evaluation.
 A minimum TOEFL score of 105 is required on the internet-based test if you are applying for an MS or PhD in Statistics; the minimum TOEFL score of 85 is required on the internet-based test if you are applying for the MS in Actuarial Science.
 Your TOEFL scores must be reported directly from the testing agency.
 Those dated within the last two years are acceptable.
 The University of Iowa's institutional code is 6681 (you do not need departmental codes).
 Students whose TOEFL scores are below 600 (250 on the computer-based test; 100 on the internet-based test) will be required to sit for an English evaluation upon arrival in Iowa City.
 The Graduate College will require these students to take and pass recommended course work in English usage.
 This requirement is waived for applicants who have completed a bachelor's degree (or higher) at an accredited university in the United States, the United Kingdom, Canada (excluding French-speaking Quebec), English-speaking Africa, Australia, or New Zealand.

-Please note regarding TOEFL: This requirement is waived for applicants who have completed a bachelor's degree (or higher) at an accredited university in the United States, the United Kingdom, Canada (excluding French-speaking Quebec), English-speaking Africa, Australia, or New Zealand.
+Please note regarding TOEFL (if not seeking financial support): This requirement is waived for applicants who have completed a bachelor's degree (or higher) at an accredited university in the United States, the United Kingdom, Canada (excluding French-speaking Quebec), English-speaking Africa, Australia, or New Zealand.
 On the official application it will state that TOEFL is required, HOWEVER, this is not waived until The University of Iowa has received notice of your degree (or degrees) which can happen much later (after you graduate).
 (So we just say DO NOT WORRY about it and that this will be waived at a later date).
 TOEFL scores in general are only valid for 2 years after the test date.
 So if you took the exam on April 2nd, 2015 the scores will only be valid until April 2nd, 2017, at which point ETS will not send out official scores for that particular test.
 As long as the official scores are sent from ETS prior to invalidating, we will accept them.